ejsadiarin/wizardry/linux/creating-users-or-guests.md

 ---
-title: Creating Users or Guests to a Linux Machine
-date: 2024-03-28-1509 (March 28, 2024 3:09 PM)
+id: creating-users-or-guests
+aliases: []
 tags:
   - System Administration
+  - How-To
+date: 2024-03-28-1509 (March 28, 2024 3:09 PM)
+title: Creating Users or Guests to a Linux Machine
 ---

 # Creating Users or Guests to a Linux Machine